pascalburki/regime-risk-instability/README.md

 JPM, XOM, GS, AAPL, MSFT, NVDA, TSLA, SPY

 ## Key findings so far
-- Volatility is not constant — ranges from 15% to 93% annualized for the same asset depending on market regime
+- Volatility is not constant, it ranges from 15% to 93% annualized for the same asset depending on market regime
-- Correlation between assets spikes during crises — JPM/XOM ranged from -0.57 to 0.93 across 2018-2023
+- Correlation between assets spikes during crises, JPM/XOM ranged from -0.57 to 0.93 across 2018-2023
 - Diversification benefit collapses from 4.31% to 1.19% when correlation hits 0.95 and volatility triples simultaneously